txdat/notes/obsidian/computer-science/database/CMU 15-445_721/storage models & memory management.md

 	- slotted pages: maps slots to offsets
 		![[Pasted image 20260727003530.png | 200]]

+### storage layout
+- tuple-oriented storage
+	- store tuples on disk using the slotted-page scheme
+	- check page directory to find page position in disk, fetch page to memory, find free slot in this page and update
+- log-structured storage
+	- maintains a log that records changes to tuples
+	- DBMS applies changes to an in-memory data structure (MemTable) and writes out sequentially to disk (SSTable)
+	- SSTables are immutable -> append-only storage
+	- use merging algorithm to combine SSTables into larger one (taking most recent changes for each tuple)

+### storage models
+- N-Array storage model (NSM)
+	- row store -> OLTP
+- decomposition storage model (DSM)
+	- column store -> OLAP
 # memory
 - move data back and forth between disk and memory with Buffer Pool Manager
 ### buffer pool